Page updated 21 May 2015

 All revenue obtained from roading taxes (Fuel Excise Duty on petrol sales, Road User Charges on diesel vehicles, and Motor Vehicle Registration charges) is dedicated to land transport activities.
 This revenue accounts for the majority of Vote Transport spending.
 State highway spending is forecast to account for approximately $12 billion of transport expenditure over the ten years 2012/13 to 2021/22.

-In Budget 2013 the Government announced $94 million in 2013/14 as part of the Government’s investment in the KiwiRail Turnaround Plan.
-The new funding follows a previous $750 million Government investment in the Turnaround Plan, disbursed over the last three years with the objective that the rail freight business becomes commercially viable within ten years.
+In Budget 2015 the Government announced $210 million in 2015/16 and $190 million in 2016/17 as part of the Government’s investment in KiwiRail.
+The new funding follows a previous Government investment of $1,042 million in KiwiRail, disbursed over the last five years.